ading2210/ext-watcher/README.md

 ## Usage:
 1. Clone this repository.
+2. Install [webcrack](https://github.com/j4k0xb/webcrack) by running `npm install -g webcrack`.
+Make sure it is in your PATH.
+3. Install this project's dependencies by running `pip3 install -r requirements.txt`.
-2. Run `python3 main.py` to generate the config file.
+4. Run `python3 main.py` to generate the config file.
-3. Edit `config/config.json`.
+5. Edit `config/config.json`.
 The configuration options are detailed in the next section.
-4. Run `python3 main.py` to download the extensions you configured.
+6. Run `python3 main.py` to download the extensions you configured.
+Running this file in the future will also check for updates and report them to the configured webhook.
-5. Put `main.py` on a cron job to run it repeatedly.
+7. (optional) Put `main.py` on a cron job to run it repeatedly.

 ## Configuration:
 - `watched_extensions` - A dict of extensions that the script will check for updates, with the extension ID as the key and any options as the value.